Shaun Wilson (American football): Tampa Bay Buccaneers

 Wilson was signed to the Tampa Bay Buccaneers as an undrafted free agent on April 30, 2018.
-Wilson made his NFL debut in the 2018 season opener against the New Orleans Saints.
+Wilson made his NFL debut in the season opener against the New Orleans Saints.
 In the 48–40 victory, he had a six-yard rush and a 29-yard kick return.
-He was placed on injured reserve on November 13, 2018, after suffering a shoulder injury in Week 10.
+Wilson was placed on injured reserve on November 13, after suffering a shoulder injury in Week 10.
 He finished his rookie season with six carries for 29 rushing yards.

 On June 21, 2019, Wilson was waived by the Buccaneers.

 Washington Redskins

 On July 25, 2019, Wilson was signed by the Washington Redskins.
-He was placed on injured reserve on September 1, 2019.
-He was waived from injured reserve on November 1, 2019.
+He was placed on injured reserve on September 1.
+Wilson was waived from injured reserve on November 1.

 Tennessee Titans

-On December 24, 2019, Wilson was signed to the Tennessee Titans practice squad.
+On December 24, 2019, Wilson was signed to the Tennessee Titans' practice squad.
 He signed a reserve/future contract with the Titans on January 20, 2020.
-He was waived with a non-football injury designation on July 26, 2020.
+Wilson was waived with a non-football injury designation on July 26.